 Partner B's story.
 Jo and her three friends are in the back garden playing hide and seek.
 Jo climbs up a tree to hide and the others can't find her.
 They look in the bushes and behind the benches.
 Jo calls out to them.
 They look up and see her in the tree and they all laugh.
 But Jo has a problem she can't get down.
 One of Jo's friends runs into the house.
 Jo's Dad gets a ladder and climbs up to rescue her.

 This is a simple way of introducing note taking, which children will need in later schooling.
 It will eventually, lead on to word note taking rather than pictures as children grow older.
-Hopefully, by practising this, children will be able to retell the story or information given without visual or written help.
+Hopefully, by practicing this, children will be able to retell the story or information given without visual or written help.

 P.S.
 If you look at the photograph that I have used at the start of the idea, you may want to make one of these listening devices yourself.
 They are great fun!